blocky/attestation-service-examples/esports_data_from_rimble/README.md

   your system.
 - [Get a key for the Rimble API](https://documenter.getpostman.com/view/16449503/Tzm8FvFw#authentication) and set it in the `api_key` field in `matchWinner.json` and `teamKillDiff.json`.
-For the purpose of this example you can use the demo key included in those files.
+For the purpose of this example you can use the public demo key provided by Rimble and already included in those files.

 ## Walkthrough

 Let's say you're implementing an on chain fantasy application that needs to